 Representing the 9th Congressional District of Houston, Texas

 Congressman Al Green currently serves on the Financial Services Committee.
-He sits on two subcommittees: Financial Institutions and Consumer Credit as well as Oversight and Investigations, where he holds the position of Ranking Member.
+He serves on three subcommittees: Financial Institutions and Consumer Credit, Monetary Policy and Trade, as well as Oversight and Investigations, where he holds the position of Ranking Member.
 Within the Democratic Party he holds the position of Assistant Whip.

 Born in New Orleans, Louisiana, Congressman Al Green’s family taught him the importance of positive preparation through education and righteous resistance to overcome persistent injustice.
 He attended Florida A&M University, Howard University, and the Tuskegee Institute.
 Before receiving an undergraduate degree, he enrolled in the Thurgood Marshall School of Law, where he earned his Juris Doctor degree in 1973.
 As a law student, he earned awards in the areas of Federal Procedure and Conflicts.

 After graduating from law school, Congressman Al Green co-founded and co-managed the law firm of Green, Wilson, Dewberry, and Fitch.
 In 1977, he was appointed Justice of the Peace in Harris County, Texas, where he served for 26 years before retiring in 2004.
 Throughout his career, Congressman Al Green has enjoyed the respect of his colleagues as well as a wide cross-section of community leaders, who have praised his legal skills, impeccable character, and ability to work with people of diverse backgrounds.